Alamantus/JSON-Compress/README.md

 ### Load for use in script:

-    // Returns the JSONC object with the following methods var JSONC = require( 'json-compress' );
+    // Returns the JSONC object with the following methods. var JSONC = require( 'json-compress' );

 ### Compress a JSON object: